bradleyhc/MS1-portfolio/README.md

 The CSS and Javascript libraries uses within this site are:

-- Bootstrap Hamburger mobile navbar <strong>[MDBootstrap]</strong> - https://mdbootstrap.com/docs/jquery/navigation/hamburger-menu/
+- <a href="https://mdbootstrap.com/docs/jquery/navigation/hamburger-menu/">MDBootstrap</a> - Bootstrap Hamburger mobile navbar.
-- Bootstrap animations on scroll on experience page <strong>[Nice Snippets]</strong> - https://www.nicesnippets.com/snippet/web-page-scroll-animation-demo-usign-aos-and-bootstrap-4
+- <a href="https://www.nicesnippets.com/snippet/web-page-scroll-animation-demo-usign-aos-and-bootstrap-4">Nice Snippets</a> - Bootstrap animations on scroll on experience page.
-- JQuery library - https://jquery.com <br> - For the implementation of the AOS fade animation used on 'Experience' section
+- <a href="https://jquery.com">JQuery library</a> - For the implementation of the AOS fade animation used on 'Experience' section.
-- Bootstrap library - https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/js/bootstrap.min.js <br> - For core Bootstrap interactivity such as modals and mobile navbar
+- <a href="https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/js/bootstrap.min.js">Bootstrap library</a> - For core Bootstrap interactivity such as modals and mobile navbar.
-- Fontawesome - https://use.fontawesome.com/releases/v5.14.0/css/all.CSS <br> - For icons in Navbar and social icons (LinkedIn & GitHub)
+- <a href="https://use.fontawesome.com/releases/v5.14.0/css/all.CSS">Fontawesome</a> - For icons in Navbar and social icons (LinkedIn & GitHub).
-- Bootstrap - https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/css/bootstrap.min.css" <br> - As the core structural library.
-Base styles are then amended within the style.css file
+- <a href="https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/css/bootstrap.min.css">Bootstrap</a> - As the core structural library.
+Base styles are then amended within the style.css file.
-- Google Fonts - https://fonts.google.com/ <br> - Used to import fonts into CSS file
+- <a href="https://fonts.google.com/">Google Fonts</a> - Used to import fonts into CSS file.

 ### Media